actredphos2017/PiMagicMirrorServer/README.md

 # Pi Magic Mirror Server

-> This project is designed for the *Pi Magic Mirror*, and should be detected together with it.
+> This project is designed for the *Pi Magic Mirror*, and should be deployed together with it.

 ## Requirement